-For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above viii) Provisions, contingent liabilities and contingent assets

 A provision is recognized when the Company has a present obligation as a result of past events and it is probable that an outflow of resources will be required to settle the obligation in respect of which a reliable estimate can be made.
 These are reviewed at each balance sheet date and adjusted to reflect the current best estimates.
 Contingent liabilities are disclosed in the notes to the financial statements.
-Contingent assets are not recognized in the financial statements.
+Contingent assets are not recognized in the financial statements